Nepal - Himalaya

 Our journey will take us on either the Annapurna Base Camp Trek (Annapurna Sanctuary Trek, or ABC), or possibly the less well known (but most spectacular) Manaslu trek.
 Further research is currently being undertaken by Trevor in Nepal to make sure that we choose the best possible trek for you.

-After Trevor (our Dorset walks guide and companion) and I had completed the Annapurna Sanctuary Trek last year, through huge rhododendron forests and bamboos with monkeys swinging through the trees – up to just under 14,000 above sea level, we then slowly trekked back down through beautiful villages, seeing how the wonderful friendly people make a living in such remote locations – many with no roads.
+After Trevor (our Dorset walks guide) and I had completed the Annapurna Sanctuary Trek last year, through huge rhododendron forests and bamboos with monkeys swinging through the trees – up to just under 14,000 above sea level, we then slowly trekked back down through beautiful villages, seeing how the wonderful friendly people make a living in such remote locations – many with no roads.
+Then, a few days rest in lakeside Pokhara was very welcome after the trek!

 Having become good friends with Ram (the ground operator we have partnered with), we then trekked privately with him for another 3 days to his own family village to the east of Kathmandu.
 It was a truly stunning experience and it was so satisfying to get even further off the beaten path and experience simple village life with him.
 Near where his parents live, he has created a wonderful hill top lodge, where we will stay the last couple of nights – looking out over vast vistas of distant snow capped peaks and deep wooded valleys, with terraced fields and local villagers getting on with their simple yet humble daily lives.
 With Ram, we also visited Namo Buddha – what an amazing place.
 We plan to include it on our journey next year – it being one of the most important Buddhist Temples in Nepal.